markevans/dragonfly/extra_docs/UsingWithRails.md

     config.gem 'rack-cache'

     config.gem 'dragonfly', :lib => 'dragonfly/rails/images'
-    config.middleware.use 'Dragonfly::MiddlewareWithCache', :images

-The required file 'dragonfly/rails/images.rb' initializes a dragonfly app, configures it to use rmagick processing, encoding, etc., and registers the app so that you can use ActiveRecord accessors.
+The required file 'dragonfly/rails/images.rb' initializes a dragonfly app, configures it to use rmagick processing, encoding, etc., registers the app so that you can use ActiveRecord accessors, and inserts it into the Rails middleware stack.

 Because in this case it's configured to use {http://tomayko.com/src/rack-cache/ rack-cache} and {http://rmagick.rubyforge.org/ rmagick}, you should include the first two lines above.

-The line `config.middleware.use 'Dragonfly::MiddlewareWithCache', :images` configures rails to use a {Dragonfly::MiddlewareWithCache middleware} which uses the named app (named `:images`), and puts
-{http://tomayko.com/src/rack-cache/ Rack::Cache} in front of it for performance.
-You can pass extra arguments to this line which will go directly to configuring Rack::Cache (see its docs for how to configure it).
-The default configuration for Rack::Cache is

-    {
-      :verbose     => true,
-      :metastore   => 'file:/var/cache/rack/meta',
-      :entitystore => 'file:/var/cache/rack/body'
-    }

 To see what you can do with the active record accessors, see {file:ActiveRecord}.